Contributing¶

 Code coverage¶

-package; its configuration can be found in pyproject.toml
+package; its configuration can be found in pyproject.toml.
+Note coverage

 To run code coverage, and view it as an HTML report, enter the following command in your terminal: